 Adult lone star ticks are various shades of brown or tan.
-The female has a single silvery-white spot on their back and males have scattered white spots.
-After feeding, females may be 1/2" (10-12 mm) long.
+Females have single silvery-white spots on their backs and males have scattered white spots.
+After feeding, females may be 1/2-inch (10-12 mm) long.
 Larvae and nymphs parasitize small wild animals, birds, and rodents, while adults feed on larger animals such as dogs and cattle.
+All three stages of the lone star tick will bite dogs and humans.